 Keep in mind that the forward R1 primer is used in all reactions to amplify all fragments and so we add 10 fold more R1 primers in the reaction.
 Take a look at the reaction preparation conditions.

 |PCR buffer (50mM KCl, 2 mM MgCl2, 10mM Tris-HCl)||1X|

 You can also read our PCR reaction preparation guide to learn how to prepare an effective PCR reaction: PCR reaction: Ten secrets that nobody tells you

-The present method is a combination of three different PCR methods: Hot start PCR, multiplex PCR and touch down PCR.
+Now the present technique relies on three different methods i.e. Hot start PCR, multiplex PCR and touchdown PCR.